pawy/url_shortener/README.md

   - Config::$loadStatsAsynchronous = true;
 - If you want to use the Tool for publicity, then you should consider not showing all shorteners to everyone but instead show them cookie based
   - Enable it via Config::$publicCookies = true;
+- You can let the user choose the shortened url or always use a generated one
+- You can limit the display to only show the latest 10 (when not sorted alphabetically).
+This in either the file based mode or the cookie mode.

 Excerp from core.php explanation of Config Class